GBADsInformatics/APIGBADsPublic/README.md

 password information so you must request it from Deb Stacey

 ## Running in docker
-run `docker run -it -p 8000:8000 -v /path/to/secure_rds.py:/app/secure_rds.py gbadsinformatics/keapi`
+run `docker run -d -p 8000:8000 -v /path/to/secure_rds.py:/app/secure_rds.py gbadsinformatics/keapi`
 You can access it at port 8000 of your machine. (change the first '8000' to run the api on a different port)